Control of Pests and Diseases

 * When branches are cut off to leave about three feet and applying burnt engine liquid tar oil

-* To close the holes at the bottom of tree with soil.
+* To close the holes at the bottom of the tree with soil.

-* Removing damaged trees, cutting to small pieces and burning down.
+* Removing damaged trees, cutting into small pieces and burning them down.

 Recommended chemicals